 Ying Kee Noodle, 4 Lime Street, Tai Kok Tsui | (+852) 2390 7397

 If you’re starving but in a hurry, Chef de Singapore is your place to go.
-Have a plate of their robust chef-recommended eight-ounce pork chop with rice ($60); the set comes with Singaporean curry, and the satisfying crunch of the thick-cut pork chop will not disappoint.
-Also order their Malaysian bak kut teh with rice ($68) for something a little unusual, but if the rich, medicinal broth is not to your taste, try the iced teh c peng ($25), a charming three-layered concoction made from coconut sugar, evaporated milk, and tea.
+Have a plate of their robust chef-recommended eight-ounce pork chop with rice; the set comes with Singaporean curry, and the satisfying crunch of the thick-cut pork chop will not disappoint.
+Also order their Malaysian bak kut teh with rice for something a little unusual, but if the rich, medicinal broth is not to your taste, try the iced teh c peng, a charming three-layered concoction made from coconut sugar, evaporated milk, and tea.

 Chef de Singapore, 57 Tai Tsun Street, Tai Kok Tsui | (+852) 3590 3326

-Many authentic and traditional Chinese cuisine restaurants in the city are hard to find, including this cheerfully-named Guangdong cuisine restaurant.
-Before you come, you must order their signature dish, the National Treasure duck, in advance.
+Before you come to this Guangdong restaurant, you must order the signature dish, the National Treasure duck, in advance.
 The crispy duck is stuffed with different kinds of beans and dried scallop, then slow-cooked for four hours.
-To go along with the meal, take a sip from a pot of their almond pig lung soup; the silky, smooth will amaze you.
+To go along with the meal, take a sip from a pot of almond pig lung soup.
+Don’t be put off by the ingredient—it’s said to be nutritious and soothing in Chinese medicinal terms!
+What’s more, the silky smooth texture will amaze you.
 Remember to bring family or friends along to share the large portions!

 Joyful Peace Restaurant, 10–12 Li Tak Street, Tai Kok Tsui | (+852) 5199 3895

-Craving something sweet?
-Then you can’t miss on the OG purveyors of cinnamon rolls, Cinnabon.
-The popular American brand opened its first Hong Kong outpost in Tai Kok Tsui earlier this year and has been doling out piping hot buns ever since.
-Must-tries include the classic cinnamon rolls (starting from $38), which are made with trademarked Makara cinnamon from West Sumatra and topped with their signature frosting.
+If you’re craving something sweet, then you can’t miss out on the OG purveyors of cinnamon rolls, Cinnabon.
+The popular American brand opened its first Hong Kong outpost in Tai Kok Tsui and has been doling out piping hot buns ever since.
+Must-tries include the classic cinnamon rolls, which are made with trademarked Makara cinnamon from West Sumatra and topped with their signature frosting.

 Cinnabon, G06, Olympian City 2, 18 Hoi Ting Road, Tai Kok Tsui

 Maybe you didn’t expect to find a hip burger place in the middle of Tai Kok Tsui, but Burgerman is, in fact, a minor local icon in the area, in part because it has a little something for everyone.
-Ravenous passers-by will delight in the loaded double-decker trucker burger ($88), while those with finer tastes may want to try the crispy foie gras Wagyu burger ($138).
-Customers can also choose burgers based on beef patties made from the likes of Hidagyu, Wagyu, or Kobe beef, while those with bolder tastes may want to sample the tantalising Danish blue cheese burger ($68).
-Don’t pass up the opportunity to chow down on some crispy buns and juicy insides!
+Ravenous passers-by will delight in the loaded double-decker trucker burger, while those with finer tastes may want to try the crispy foie gras Wagyu burger.
+Customers can also choose burgers based on beef patties made from the likes of Hidagyu, Wagyu, or Kobe beef, while those with bolder tastes may want to sample the tantalising Danish blue cheese burger.
+Don’t pass up the opportunity to chow down!

 Burgerman, Shop C, 95–97 Ivy Street, Tai Kok Tsui | (+852) 2331 3973

 Though it’s not exclusive to Tai Kok Tsui, we just can’t not mention “the world’s cheapest Michelin-star restaurant” when it’s right here in the neighbourhood!
-Tim Ho Wan’s Tai Kok Tsui branch was awarded its Michelin star in 2015; queues outside the restaurant have since become a daily phenomenon.
-We would highly recommend the fluffy puff pastry barbeque pork buns ($21) with their signature pineapple bun exterior.
+Tim Ho Wan’s Tai Kok Tsui branch was awarded its Michelin star in 2015—queues outside the restaurant have since become a daily phenomenon.
+We would highly recommend the fluffy puff pastry barbeque pork buns with their signature pineapple bun exterior.

 Tim Ho Wan, Shop 72, Olympian City 2, 18 Hoi Ting Road, Tai Kok Tsui | (+852) 2332 2896

-For luncheon, choose from a selection of small plates ($78) that include a main, two onigiri, and two sides.
-A range of hand-pour coffees is also available, though the fragrant orange dark chocolate coffee ($58) and white chocolate coffee ($48) are special flavours worth trying.
-The item that deserves to be raved about, however, is definitely their matcha roll ($48) which is generously filled with a dense slab of mouth-watering green tea cream.
+For lunch, choose from a selection of small plates that include a main, two onigiri, and two sides.
+A range of hand-pour coffees is also available, though the fragrant honey lemon coffee soda and white chocolate coffee are special flavours worth trying.

 Cafe Wander (浮生), 8 Anchor Street, Tai Kok Tsui | (+852) 5445 6004